swimlane/pyattck/docs/index.md

 ## Features

-The **pyattck** package retrieves all Tactics, Techniques, Actors, Malware, Tools, and Mitigations from the MITRE ATT&CK Frameworks as well as any defined relationships within the MITRE ATT&CK dataset.
+The **pyattck** package retrieves all Tactics, Techniques, Actors, Malware, Tools, and Mitigations from the MITRE ATT&CK Frameworks as well as any defined relationships within the MITRE ATT&CK dataset (including subtechniques).

 In addition, Techniques, Actors, and Tools (if applicable) now have collected data from third-party resources that are accessible via properties on a technique.
 For more detailed information about these features, see [External Datasets](dataset/dataset.md).

 The **pyattck** package allows you to: